Hyflux terminates restructuring plan with Indonesian investor

 SINGAPORE: Hyflux on Thursday (Apr 4) cancelled a restructuring agreement with the Salim-Medco consortium SM Investments (SMI), saying it has "no confidence" the Indonesian investor will complete the deal.

-It added: "In light of (SMI's) responses and conduct, Hyflux has no confidence that the Investor is prepared to continue to complete the proposed SMI Investment, even if all outstanding conditions precedent under the Restructuring Agreement."
+It added: "In light of (SMI's) responses and conduct, Hyflux has no confidence that the investor is prepared to continue to complete the proposed SMI Investment, even if all outstanding conditions precedent under the Restructuring Agreement are fulfilled."

 This follows developments from last week, when SMI said it was reviewing the sums that should be set aside for Hyflux’s working capital needs and to settle creditors’ claims, in light of “new material information” on the embattled water treatment firm.